L6/40 tank

 The L6/40 was a light tank used by the Italian army from 1940 through World War II.
 It was designed by Ansaldo as an export product, and was adopted by the Italian Army when officials learned of the design and expressed interest.
 It was the main tank employed by the Italian forces fighting on the Eastern Front alongside the L6/40-based Semovente 47/32 self-propelled gun.
 L6/40s were also used in the North African campaign.

 The official Italian designation was Carro Armato ("armored vehicle", i.e. "tank") L6/40.
 This designation means: "L" for Leggero ("light"), followed by the weight in tons (6) and the year of adoption (1940).

 Design and development

 The L6/40 was a conventional light tank design of riveted construction.
 A one-man turret in the centre mounted a single Breda Modello 35 20 mm main gun and a Breda 38 8 mm coaxial machine gun.
 The driver sat in the front right of the hull.
 The riveted armour was six to 40 mm in thickness, which was roughly equivalent to existing Allied light tanks.

-A further development of the L3/35 light tank, the L6 went through a number of prototypes during the late 1930s.
-The first was armed with a sponson-mounted 37 mm main gun and a machine-gun armed turret.
-A later version featured a turret mounted 37 mm gun and yet another version had only twin 8 mm machine guns.
+Compared to early 1930s Italian attempts at light tanks, the Carro D'Assalto 1936 and Carro Cannone Modello 1936 which were derived from the L3/33 tankettes, the L6/40 was a completely new design, the L6 went through a number of prototypes during the late 1930s.
+The first version had only twin 8 mm machine guns.
 Ultimately, the production configuration, named Carro Armato L6/40, was put into production in 1939, with 419 finally produced.